 Instructions

-- Quarter the onion and slice the quarters.
+- Cut the onions: Quarter the onion and slice the quarters.1 medium onion

-- Heat a large thick-bottomed pan (preferably cast-iron skillet).
-Add oil.
-Sear the brats on medium-high heat for about 3 minutes, flip using tongs and cook on the other side for another 3 minutes.
+- Sear the brats: Heat the pan and add the oil.
+Sear the brats on medium-high heat for about 3 minutes, flip using tongs, and cook on the other side for another 3 minutes.1 tablespoon vegetable oil + 10 small brats

 - Add the onions between the sausages and cook for about 2 minutes, until golden, stirring a few times.

-- Flip the sausages again, add beer, cover, and cook on low heat for about 10 minutes, flipping again halfway.
-The internal temperature should read 71 degrees Celsius/160 degrees Fahrenheit.
-If you don't have a meat thermometer, just cut one sausage in the middle, it's easy to see if it's cooked through.
+- Cook brats: Flip the sausages again, add beer, cover, and cook on low heat for about 10 minutes, flipping again halfway.
+The internal temperature should read 160ยฐF/ 71ยฐC.
+If you don't have an instant-read thermometer, just cut one brat in the middle; it's easy to see if it's cooked through.1 cup beer

-- Remove the brats, add salt and pepper to taste, and reduce the sauce for about 2 minutes.
+- Make the sauce: Remove the brats, add salt and pepper to taste, and reduce the sauce for about 2 minutes.
 Return the sausages to the pan and turn them into the sauce.
+Serve immediately. fine sea salt and black pepper

 Jenn B says